docsify-bitbucket/docsify-bitbucket.github.io/README.md

 ### Disable corner icon

-If `repo` parameter is set (or detected) the plugin replaces the default GitHub repository corner picture with Bitbucket logo.
+If `repo` parameter is set (or detected) then the plugin replaces the default GitHub repository corner picture with Bitbucket logo.
 You can disable this feature:

 ```javascript
 window.$docsify = {